data-ethics-and-society/data-ethics-and-society-reading-group/Sessions/2023/02-23-session.md

-# Data Science: Ethics & Society Reading Group 28-02-23, [12:00-13:00 GMT](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Bad+Data&iso=20230228T12&p1=136&ah=1)
+# Data Ethics & Society Reading Group 28-02-23, [12:00-13:00 GMT](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Bad+Data&iso=20230228T12&p1=136&ah=1)

 ## Description

-You're welcome to join us for our next Data Science: Ethics & Society Reading Group on Tuesday 28th February at [12:00](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Bad+Data&iso=20230228T12&p1=136&ah=1).
+You're welcome to join us for our next Data Ethics & Society Reading Group on Tuesday 28th February at [12:00](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Bad+Data&iso=20230228T12&p1=136&ah=1).
 This time we're going to watch/read [Bad Data](https://www.eventbrite.com/e/bad-data-data-ethics-and-society-reading-group-tickets-514972074337) by [Georgina Sturge](https://twitter.com/grsturge).
 Sturge, a statistician at the House of Commons Library,  reveals how governments of the past and present have been led astray by figures littered with inconsistency, guesswork and uncertainty.

 Bad Data was chosen based on a poll at our last event, where 62% of people voted for the book.